sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

    </td>
    <td>
-<h4><strong>Coaching: </strong>teammates in this category must focus on improvement.
+<strong>Coaching: </strong> teammates in this category must focus on improvement.
 They engage in a meaningful way, but may struggle to meet expectations consistently.
-They work closely with their manager to improve immediately.</h4>
+They work closely with their manager to improve immediately.

    </td>
   </tr>